How to Visit Sydney’s National Parks by Public Transport

 - Barrenjoey Lighthouse Walk: This short but steep walk takes you to the Barrenjoey Lighthouse at the tip of Barrenjoey Head.
 From the top, you’ll get panoramic views of Palm Beach, Pittwater, and the Central Coast.
 The walk is a 2.3km return.

 - Bobbin Head Track: Starting from the Sphinx Memorial, this track takes you through beautiful bushland and along Cowan Creek, offering views of mangroves, a salt marsh, and casuarina woodland.
-It’s about a 10km loop track, and have lunch at Bobbin Head when you finish.
+It’s about a 10km loop track, and you can have lunch at Bobbin Head when you finish.

 Getting to Kur-ring-gai Chase National Park